jmonteroers/markdown-cv/index.md

 <br>
 `Madrid, Spain`

-- Revised the methodology for the competitiveness section of the Annual Report on the Spanish Economy
+- Reviewed a methodology for the competitiveness section of the Annual Report on the Spanish Economy

 **University Carlos III of Madrid**, Research Assistant `07/2017 - 08/2017`